 Customers will still need to provide a copy of their invoice for their design from one of the designers on our list of verified landscape professionals for verification purposes.

 For your customers to receive this reimbursement, the landscape professional providing the design must submit an application along with a proof of credentials to the Long Beach Water Department to be placed on Long Beach Water’s list of certified landscape professionals.

 The following items must be submitted to be eligible for certification within the Long Beach Water Department’s Lawn-to-Garden design assistance reimbursement:

 - Application Form

-- Proof of one of the following: C-27 California Landscaping Contractor License, Association of Professional Landscape Designers (APLD) certification, American Society of Landscape Architects (ASLA) membership or ReScape California certification.
+- Proof of one of the following: C-27 California Landscaping Contractor License, Horticulture certificate or equivalent (determined at the discretion of LBWD), Association of Professional Landscape Designers (APLD) certification, American Society of Landscape Architects (ASLA) membership or ReScape California certification.

 - Copy of Business License

 - A portfolio of 3 past project examples (design and photos) indicating quality of work